ontolex/morph/index.md

 Here are the 4 most common situations regarding when and how the generation happens:

-1. The lexicon is completely static, no rules are provided: no generation is necessary.
+1. The lexicon is completely static; no rules are provided: no generation is necessary.
 2. The lexicon has canonical forms and a set of rules that specify how to generate the rest of the forms: the generation can be started offline, adding the generated forms to the graph database.
-3. Like in the previous case the lexicon has canonical forms and a set of rules but the user does not want to pre-generate the forms: the forms are generated on the fly, during or immediately after the querying step.
+3. Like in the previous case, the lexicon has canonical forms and a set of rules, but the user does not want to pre-generate the forms: the forms are generated on the fly, during or immediately after the querying step.
-4. This can also be a mixture of the two approaches: for most of the entries there are rules and no pre-generated forms, but for highly irregular forms, ones which require complex morphophonological transformations — the forms are pre-generated: the generation can be started offline or on-the-fly for the entries which have rules.
+4. This can also be a mixture of the two approaches: for most of the entries, there are rules and no pre-generated forms, but for highly irregular forms, ones which require complex morphophonological transformations, the forms are pre-generated: the generation can be started offline or on-the-fly for the entries which have rules.

-In order to keep the model from becoming too complex, **one rule** represents an an atomic transformation and almost always corresponds to exactly **one morph** (except for e.g. circumfixes that are analysed as two separate morphs).
-For fusional languages like Latin, it is used to describe the production of exactly **one form** (in case of inflection) **or** exactly **one lexical entry** (in case of derivation). <!-- added a clarification about circumfix-like derivation -->
+In order to keep the model from becoming too complex, **one rule** represents an atomic transformation and almost always corresponds to exactly **one morph** (except for e.g. circumfixes that are analysed as two separate morphs).
+For fusional languages like Latin, it is used to describe the production of exactly **one form** (in the case of inflection) **or** exactly **one lexical entry** (in the case of derivation). <!-- added a clarification about circumfix-like derivation -->
 This does not hold for agglutination, where one form is created by applying several rules (i.e. adding several suffixes).
 More details on this can be found in the section on [inflection slots](#inflection-slots).

 <div class="entity" about="morph:Rule" typeof="owl:Class">